skywardmc/website/src/pages/adrenaline/frequently-asked-questions.md

 Simply Optimized and Adrenaline are fairly similar modpacks, however they do have a few differences.

 - **Simply Optimized uses more experimental mods and patches that may be unstable and possibly incompatible with other content mods**.
-Most notably being [Concurrent Chunk Management Engine](https://modrinth.com/project/c2me-fabric) and some experimental patches from ModernFix.
-This means that SO is slightly faster than Adrenaline, at the cost of being possibly unstable.
+Most notably being [Concurrent Chunk Management Engine](https://modrinth.com/project/c2me-fabric) (on the client) and some experimental patches from ModernFix.
+This means that in some scenarios SO can be a little faster than Adrenaline, at the cost of being possibly unstable.
-- **Simply Optimized gets updated more often**, usually every few days, whereas Adrenaline gets updated bi-weekly (or weekly if there are many changes.)
+- **Simply Optimized gets updated more often**, usually every few days, whereas Adrenaline gets updated weekly, bi-weekly, or monthly depending on the amount of changes.
+This is mostly due to time constraints and I would update more often if I could.
-- **Simply Optimized contains No Chat Reports, despite its goal of being a performance modpack**.
+- **Simply Optimized contains No Chat Reports**.
 Adrenaline does not as NCR is not in-scope.
 - **Simply Optimized makes a few changes to the audio settings, FOV, etc.** Adrenaline uses all of the default settings from Minecraft except for the simulation distance.
 - **Simply Optimized does not include YOSBR**.
 This means that your changes to modpack settings get overridden every time you update.

-Neither modpack is perfect and both have their pros and cons.
-You should use the one that is best for your use-case.
+Neither modpack is perfect for everyone - you should use the one that is best for your use-case.
 If you prefer SO having more experimental optimizations, want faster updates, and are okay with No Chat Reports, go for it!
-If you prefer Adrenaline being a little more stable and having nearly the same amount of performance, consider checking us out instead.
-Or use a different one or make your own.
-I don’t really care.
+If you prefer Adrenaline being a little more stable and having nearly the same amount of performance, consider taking a look aswell.

 ## How can I provide feedback?